Veziik/hyperCrawler/README.md

 Options

-	-v: verbose output, prints more to the screen while it works -m <filename>: module to use, cli implementation requires a class named webpagehandler and the function pipe(self,url,response,isLastRun)
+	-v 			: verbose output, prints more to the screen while it works -m <filename>		: module to use, cli implementation requires a class named webpagehandler and the function pipe(self,url,response,isLastRun)
-	-d <domain 1> ... : adds listed domains to the set of authorized domains -t <taboo 1> ... : adds listed taboos to the set of keywords websites may not have in order to be visited -s <interval> : saves every <interval> seconds
-	--debug: debug mode, prints the status of all of the data structures in use for the duration of the run in each iteration --threads [int]: manually specify the number of threads to use
+	-d <domain 1> ...	: adds listed domains to the set of authorized domains -t <taboo 1> ... 	: adds listed taboos to the set of keywords websites may not have in order to be visited -s <interval> 		: saves every <interval> seconds --debug 		: debug mode, prints the status of all of the data structures in use for the duration of the run in each iteration --threads [int] 	: manually specify the number of threads to use